Nikolai Kuznetsov (admiral): The second fall and retirement

 His newfound prominence brought him into direct conflict with now Defense Minister Marshal Zhukov, with whom he had clashed during the war years.
 On December 8, 1955, using the loss of the battleship as a pretext, Zhukov removed the Admiral from his post.
 The commission that inspected the ship's loss was headed by Vyacheslav Malyshev and its findings were used by Zhukov to blame Kuznetsov.
 In February 1956 he was again demoted to the rank of vice-admiral, retired and expressly forbidden "any and all work connected with the navy."

 During his retirement he wrote and published many essays and articles, as well as several longer works, including his memoirs and an officially sanctioned book, "With a Course for Victory", which dealt with the Patriotic War.
 His memoirs, unlike those of many other prominent leaders, were written by him personally and are noted for their style.

 Kuznetsov also authored several books on the war, on Stalin's repressions, and on the navy which were published posthumously.
 In these he was highly critical of the Party's interference in the internal affairs of the military, and insisted that "the state must be ruled by law."

 Rehabilitation and legacy

 After the retirement of Zhukov in 1957, and of Khrushchev in 1964, a group of naval veterans began a campaign addressed to the Soviet leadership to restore Kuznetsov's rank, with all benefits, and to make him one of the General Inspectors of the Ministry of Defence.
 Not until July 26, 1988, under Andrey Gromyko did the Presidium of the Supreme Soviet of the USSR reinstate Kuznetsov to his former rank of Admiral of the Fleet of the Soviet Union.
 Kuznetsov is now recognized as one of the most prominent men in the history of the Soviet and, today, of the Russian Navy.
 In recognition, the Russian Navy's largest surface warship, its only remaining aircraft carrier, is named in his honor.

 Death

-Kuznetsov died on 6 December 1974 in Moscow, at aged 70 and was buried with full military honors at the Novodevichy Cemetery.
+Kuznetsov died on 6 December 1974 in Moscow, at the age 70, and was buried with full military honors at the Novodevichy Cemetery.